bedekelly/baseline/README.md

 **Modern Libraries:**
 - Routing with React-Router (v6)
 - Styling with Tailwind (v3, with JIT)
+- Component library setup with Storybook (built with Vite!)

 **Code Quality:**
 - Precommit hooks with Husky